 - If you’re renting a jacket/shoes confirm before you leave Senaru!

 - Use trekking poles!
-They save your knees!
-If you forget these, find a stick 🙂
+They save your knees! (and collapse down for easy travel)

 - If you’re going to summit, ensure you start at Sembulan (not Senaru)